testing-library/react-testing-library/README.md

   const rightClick = {button: 2}
   fireEvent.click(getElementByText('Submit'), rightClick)
   // default `button` property for click events is set to `0` which is a left click.

-  // don't forget to unmount component so componentWillUnmount can clean up subscriptions unmount();

   expect(spy).toHaveBeenCalledTimes(1);
 });